istio/istio.io/_docs/concepts/security/mutual-tls.md

 * Revoke a specific key and certificate pair when necessary

-For services running on VM/bare-metal machines, the above four operations are performed by Istio Citadel together with node agents.
+For services running on VM/bare-metal machines, the above four operations are performed by Citadel together with node agents.

 ## Workflow